iguanacucumber/magazine.nvim/merged.md

 # Merged PRs from [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)

 > [!NOTE]
-> When i use a '@' before a PR it means that i have adapted the PR to fit with the other PRs, (see the PRs folder)
+> When i add a '@' before a PR it means that i have adapted the PR to fit with the other PRs
-> Therefore these PRs won't have a patch file for them in the PRs folder
+> Therefore these PRs won't have a patch file for them in the PRs folder (this folder contains unedited patch files from PRs from nvim-cmp)

 ## Perf
 - perf: improve for source providing huge list of items #1980